YuvalShaul/kubernetes/labs/k8s-VirtualBox/3-building-a-cluster/README.md

 Initialization is done just on the control node.
 Worker nodes are then joined to the cluster.
 - sudo kubeadm init --pod-network-cidr 172.16.0.0/16 --kubernetes-version 1.22.3
+- Use the returned join command with the worker nodes.
+- Run these following commands in you master node - as a regular user:
+  - mkdir -p $HOME/.kube
+  - sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
+  - sudo chown $(id -u):$(id -g) $HOME/.kube/config
+- Use **kubectl get nodes** to see the joined nodes.